Toroidal and toric models of fibrations over curves: Couples and toroidal geometry

 \subsection{Toric geometry}

-We will follow [\ref{Cox-etal}] for concepts and results in toric geometry.
+We assume familiarity with toric geometry and we will follow [\ref{Cox-etal}] for basic concepts and results.
 A \emph{toric variety} is a variety $X$ of dimension $d$ containing a torus $\mathbb{T}_X$ (that is, isomorphic to $(k^*)^d$) as an open subset so that the action of $\mathbb{T}_X$ on itself (induced by coordinate-wise multiplication of $(k^*)^d$) extends to an action on the whole $X$ [\ref{Cox-etal}, 3.1.1].
 Here, $X$ is not necessarily normal.
 A \emph{toric morphism} $f\colon X\to Y$ between toric varieties is a morphism so that the restriction $f|_{\mathbb{T}_X}$ induces a morphism $\mathbb{T}_X\to \mathbb{T}_Y$ of algebraic groups and so that $f$ is equivariant with respect to the actions of the tori.

-A normal toric variety $X$ of dimension $d$ can also be described in terms of a fan structure $\Sigma$ in $\R^d$ [\ref{Cox-etal}, 3.1.8].
-Moreover, if $D_i$ are all the prime toric (i.e. torus-invariant) divisors on $X$, then to give a $\Q$-Cartier toric divisor $D=\sum d_iD_i$ on $X$ is the same as giving its \emph{support function} $\phi_D\colon |\Sigma|\to \R$ which is linear on each cone in $\Sigma$ and $\phi_D(u_i)=-d_i$ for the primitive vector $u_i$ generating the ray corresponding to $D_i$ [\ref{Cox-etal}, 4.2.12].
-If $g\colon W\to X$ is a toric morphism from another normal toric variety with fan $\Gamma$, then $g^*D$ is the divisor determined by the support function $|\Gamma|\to |\Sigma|\overset{\phi_D}\to \R$ where the first map is induced by $g$ [\ref{Cox-etal}, 6.2.7].

-Let $X$ be a $\Q$-factorial normal toric variety given by a fan $\Sigma$ with toric prime divisors $D_i$.
-Assume $B=\sum b_iD_i$ and that $K_X+B$ is $\Q$-Cartier.
-Pick a toric prime divisor $E$ over $X$.
-We are interested in the log discrepancy $a(E,X,B)$.
-Shrinking $X$, we can assume that it is affine, say given by a cone $\sigma$ whose rays correspond to the $D_i$.
-We can uniquely write $e=\sum \alpha_iu_i$ where $e,u_i$ are the primitive vectors corresponding to $E,D_i$.
-Then